Edward Nelson (marine biologist): Death

-On 17 January 1923, the day after his wife was granted a restitution of conjugal rights in divorce court proceedings, Nelson was found dead in his laboratory as a result of a self-injected poison.
+On 17 January 1923, two days after his wife was granted a restitution of conjugal rights in divorce court proceedings, Nelson was found dead in his laboratory as a result of a self-injected poison.
 An inquest into his death was reported in The Express and Telegraph newspaper, which was published on 1 March 1923.

 Over 80 years later, his daughter Barbara, then 93, died during a trip to Antarctica in 2009.